Dick Jensen: Biography

 He branched out into acting with guest starring roles on popular television shows.
 In 1982, he appeared on The Mike Douglas Show when it was broadcast from Hawaii.

 In his later years, Jensen became a born again evangelical Christian minister.

 He died of Lou Gehrig's Disease, complicated by heart surgery and a series of mini-strokes, which took his legs before it took his life on June 21, 2006.
-Jensen is survived by his wife Toni, daughters Summer Jensen, Renee Jensen-Oliveira of Honolulu and Nikeila Jensen of Los Angeles, daughter Jennifer Garcia of Las Vegas, and son Brandon Jensen of Honolulu.
-He also has three grandchildren.
+Jensen was survived by his wife Toni, daughters Summer Jensen, Renee Jensen-Oliveira of Honolulu and Nikeila Jensen of Los Angeles, daughter Jennifer Garcia of Las Vegas, and son Brandon Jensen of Honolulu.
+He also had three grandchildren.